Positive indiscernibles: Introduction

 \section{Introduction}

-As model theory in positive logic is maturing (see e.g.\ \cite{ben-yaacov_positive_2003, ben-yaacov_simplicity_2003, poizat_positive_2018, haykazyan_existentially_2021, dobrowolski_kim-independence_2022, dmitrieva_dividing_2023}) the need for the development of tools available to us in full first-order logic becomes more and more necessary.
+As model theory in positive logic is maturing (see e.g.\ \cite{ben-yaacov_positive_2003, ben-yaacov_simplicity_2003, ben-yaacov_fondements_2007, haykazyan_existentially_2021, dobrowolski_kim-independence_2022, dmitrieva_dividing_2023}) the need for the development of tools available to us in full first-order logic becomes more and more necessary.
 An important notion in model-theoretic arguments is that of indiscernibles.
-The most popular occurrence of this is an indiscernible sequence, a sequence where any two finite subsequences have the same type.
+The most popular occurrence of this is an indiscernible sequence: a sequence where any two finite subsequences have the same type.
 The notion of indiscernibility can be generalised by replacing the linear order that indexes an indiscernible sequence by another indexing structure.
 In this paper we consider various kinds of trees and an array as indexing structure.
 The main results are modelling theorems for positive logic, which allow us to find indiscernibles indexed by trees or arrays based on an arbitrary set of parameters indexed by the same structure, while inheriting certain local structure.

+Tree indiscernibles have already found deep applications in model theory.
+For example, in the development of Kim-independence for NSOP$_1$ theories \cite{kaplan_kim-independence_2020, dobrowolski_kim-independence_2022}.
+Their original motivation stems from the proof of \cite[Theorem III.7.11]{shelah_classification_1990}, which is the celebrated theorem that a theory is simple iff it is NTP$_1$ and NTP$_2$.
+In that proof the existence of tree indiscernibles is claimed, and the details are filled in in \cite{kim_tree_2014}.

 As any full first-order theory can be seen as a (thick) positive theory (see \thref{morleyisation}), our main results are a direct generalisation of existing results for full first-order logic \cite{kim_tree_2014, takeuchi_existence_2012, scow_indiscernibles_2015}.
-The main difficulty in generalising the proofs is that arguments using Ramsey's theorem break down, usually because we have to choose from infinitely many things at once.
-The solution is to replace any such uses by the Erd\H{o}s-Rado theorem.
+The main difficulty in generalising the proofs is that arguments using Ramsey's theorem break down.
+In these arguments one can write down a partial type that expresses indiscernibility formula by formula, using formulas of the form $\forall x_1 x_2 (\phi(x_1) \leftrightarrow \phi(x_2))$.
+By compactness one can then reduce to finding parameters that are indiscernible with respect to a finite set of formulas.
+This can be done using Ramsey's theorem by colouring using types restricted to this finite set of formulas, of which there are finitely many.
+In positive logic, under the assumption of thickness, we can still write down a partial type expressing indiscernibility.
+However, this is no longer necessarily done formula by formula.
+So instead we have to use all possible types as colours, of which there are infinitely many.
+The solution is to replace the use of Ramsey's theorem by the Erd\H{o}s-Rado theorem.
 This makes arguments more complicated, but we also get stronger statements (see \thref{str-basing,str0-basing}).